Chapter 13 – Repayment of All or Part of the Debts of an Individual with Regular Income

 If the amount left over cannot repay creditors in full over 3 to 5 years, we reduce the balance owed to unsecured creditors and sometimes secured creditors.
 You pay creditors 0% to 100% of the balance owing depending on 1) your budget and 2) your county’s court.

 We eliminate all interest on most unsecured debts and certain types of secured debt.
 This reduction of interest, balance owing, and extended time to pay makes the payment affordable.

 At Winterbotham Parham Teeple, a PC you receive the lowest payment plan allowed by law.
 Chapter 13 immediately stops foreclosure.
 Delinquent house payments are included in the payment plan and brought current over 60 months.
 After filing, regular house payments are paid outside the plan.

 Winterbotham Parham Teeple, a PC is one of the most Experienced Bankruptcy Law Firms in Southern California.
 We provide legal assistance to those seeking relief under the United States Bankruptcy Code, in Southern California.
-We have been doing so proudly for over 30 years.
+We have been proudly representing our clientele for over 30 years.